-Chunky bark chippings and some edging

-If you want to keep your Eglu in one place in the garden, keeping it on wood chippings is a great you a well deserved pat on the back! solution.
+Chunky bark chippings and some edging If you want to keep your Eglu Cube in one place in the garden, keeping it on wood chippings is a great solution.
 Cleaning the run is as simple as raking out and replacing the soiled chippings every month or so.
-Making a chipped area for your Eglu doesn't take long and is quite cheap too.
-The following is what you need for an Eglu Go Up with standard run:

-A 3 metre (12ft) by 1.8 metre (6ft) area.
-This will give room for your Eglu allowing access to the dropping trays.

-250 litres of wood chippings: available from any good garden centre.
-Choose a chunky type, you can also use bark but it tends to go a bit mulchy.

-7m or 21ft of edging (this is enough to make a 3 sided area like the one in the pictures.)
+Making a chipped area for your Eglu Cube doesn't take long and is quite cheap too.
+The following is what you need for an Eglu, Eglu Go or an Eglu Cube with the standard 2m run: - A 4 metre (12ft) by 1.8 metre (6ft) area.
+This will give room for your Eglu allowing access to the dropping trays. - 300 litres of wood chippings: available from any good garden centre.
+Choose a chunky type, you can also use bark but it tends to go a bit mulchy. - 10m or 30ft of edging (this is enough to make a 3 sided area like the one in the pictures.)